Entanglement Barriers in Dual-Unitary Circuits

 We now evaluate this network in these different time regimes.

 At early times, the schematic in Figure~\ref{fig:schematic} takes the form of a small central diamond with ladders of initial states protruding from each vertex.
-Namely \bw \be . \ee \ew Let us start by considering the case of the Bell-pair state.
+Namely \bw \be , \ee \ew where, for example, we took $\ell=10$, $x=3$, and $t=1$.
+Let us start by considering the case of the Bell-pair state.
 In this case the ladders of initial states simplify leading to \be d^{-8t}\, = d^{-8t}\, \,. \ee For generic $t$, the r.h.s.\ of \eqref{eq:loopstlx/2} contains $2t$ loops, every one contributing a factor of $d^2$.
 The $d^{-8t}$ prefactor comes from the normalisation of the Bell pairs.
 Combining these observations, we deduce

 For dual-unitary deformations of the Bell-pair state (cf.~\eqref{eq:duDef}) the exact same reasoning goes through with $t$ replaced by $t+1/2$ so the final result reads as